 You MUST listen to their answer and give them a good reason why you did what you did.

 Don’t forget about the terrible twos!
-Your toddler might still be going through this.
+If your 2-year-old is throwing things when angry, then your toddler may still be going through this phase.

 Follow Usual Punishment Routine